Astragalus (Astragalus membranaceus) is a type of flowering plant. The root has been used for centuries in traditional Chinese Medicine (TCM).

 - Breast cancer.
 Login for details

-- Chemotherapy-induced anemia.
+Login for details - Chemotherapy-induced anemia.
 Oral or intravenous astragalus has only been evaluated in combination with other ingredients; its effect when used alone is unclear.

 Login for details - Chemotherapy-induced diarrhea.
 It is unclear if oral or intravenous astragalus is beneficial for chemotherapy-induced diarrhea.